The Cormanus Chronicles: 2014

 Inner Sydney.
 The lovely purple flower on the left is a jacaranda, imported into Australia from South America (I think) and ubiquitous north of Sydney at this time of the year.
 Adolescents in Queensland associate the flowering of the jacaranda with exams.

-About to enter the tunnel under Sydney Harbour.
+About to pass under Sydney Harbour.
 It doesn't seem that long ago that going over water was a big deal.
-Now we travel under the floor of the sea.
+Now we can go under the floor of the sea.

 The pretty road to Wiseman's Ferry